Drutol/MALClient/.github/ISSUE_TEMPLATE.md

 <!--
     and then describe the issue with as much detail as possible and clear steps to reproduce.
-Write it below the -->
+Write it below this line. -->
--->